exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 ## Prequisites

-Value types such as int and string.
-Definition of classes.
+* Value types such as int and float
+* Definition of classes
+* structs
+* Multiple classes per file
+* number casting, rounding and truncation

 Prerequisite Exercises - TBA

 ## Resources to refer to